 1) Jobs must be advertised with the Job Centre and

 2) National Newspaper – which must be published at least once a week and is marketed throughout the UK or throughout the devolved nation in which the job is located or

 3) Professional Journal – which is published for a particular field and is available nationally either through retail outlets or subscriptions.
 The journal must be published at least once a month and be relevant to the nature of the job. or

-At SmartMove2UK we provide advise and assistance to UK employers in carrying out Resident Labour Market Test (RLMT) you can contact our UK Immigration experts on +91 9819 127 002 or email us at firstname.lastname@example.org if you are seeking legal help from UK visa consultants in relation to Resident Labour Market Test.
+At SmartMove2UK we provide advice and assistance to UK employers in carrying out Resident Labour Market Test (RLMT) you can contact our UK Immigration on +91 9819 127 002 or email us at firstname.lastname@example.org if you are seeking legal help from UK visa consultants in relation to Resident Labour Market Test.

 Family members of migrants who are in the UK as Tier 2 General visa holder would be allowed to enter the UK as dependents if they are from outside European Economic Area (EEA).

 - child over 18 if they’re currently in the UK as a dependant

 If the dependants meet all the relevant requirement of the dependant visa, then they would be required to apply online.
 And also would be required to have their fingerprints and photograph (known as ‘biometric information’) taken at a visa application centre as part of their application.